Non-Degree / Dates: 13 – 18 July 2026

 Participants

-During the course you will be expected to attend the seminars and workshops, submit your work for peer review and create a portfolio of your own writing.
+During the course you will be expected to attend all the seminars and workshops, submit your work for peer review and create a portfolio of your own writing.

-The course is limited to 14 participants.
+The course is limited to 15 participants.
 Age: 18 years+

 Credit points